JaredJomar/Projects/TampermonkeyProjects/NotARobot/readme.md

 ## Features

-- Automatically clicks the "I'm not a robot" checkbox on websites.
+- Automatically clicks the "I'm not a robot" checkbox on reCaptcha V2, reCaptcha V2 Enterprise, and hCaptcha.
-- Automatically clicks any button with the class "play-box" on websites.
+- Uses MutationObserver to detect changes in the DOM and solve captchas dynamically.
+- Periodically attempts to solve captchas every second.
+- Compatibility check for supported browsers (Chrome, Edge, Brave, Firefox).

 ## Usage

-- The script will automatically click the "I'm not a robot" checkbox when it appears on a website.
+- The script will automatically click the "I'm not a robot" checkbox if it is visible and not already checked.

-## Keyboard Shortcuts

-- No keyboard shortcuts are available for this script.
+- The script uses a MutationObserver to detect changes in the DOM and solve captchas dynamically.
+- The script periodically attempts to solve captchas every second.

 ## Author